Top Cybersecurity Threats to Watch in 2025

 Distributed Denial of Service Attacks

-DDoS attacks overwhelm networks, servers or websites with excessive traffic to deplete resources and bandwidth, making the services unavailable to legitimate users.
+In 2025, DDoS attacks will remain a formidable threat, overwhelming networks, servers or websites with excessive traffic to deplete resources and bandwidth, making the services unavailable to legitimate users.
+The first half of 2024 saw a 25% rise in multi-vector attacks, with carpet bomb attacks spreading traffic across multiple IPs, challenging security teams in real time.

 Man-in-the-Middle Attacks